Jbbouille/shingle/nyaraka/README.md

 ## Nyaraka code organisation
 The nyaraka repository is divided in 4 parts:
-- Core: The entry point of the core of nyaraka is the class `com.libon.nyaraka.jaxrs.DocumentationBuilder`.
+- Core: The entry point of the core of nyaraka is the class `org.nyaraka.jaxrs.DocumentationBuilder`.
 - Nyaraka-maven-plugin: This a plugin that can be use in java projects in order to build documentation with Maven and Nyaraka.
 - test: The test of the library without maven.
 It contains also Nyaraka utilisation examples and extensions utilisation example.
 - UI: The nyaraka's UI.